smartbuf/smartbuf-java/README.md

 and the test coverage of `100%` may not be enough to cover all the scenarios in the actual product reference.

-If you encounter any problems during the actual using, please submit the `issue` feedback in time, we will check the repair as soon as possible.
+If you encounter any problems during the actual using, please submit the `issue` feedback in time, we will respond as soon as possible.

 # License